Space colonization: Mercury

 Another option is to live underground, where day-night variations would be damped enough that temperatures would stay roughly constant.
 There are indications that Mercury contains lava tubes, like the Moon and Mars, which would be suitable for this purpose.
 Underground temperatures in a ring around Mercury's poles can reach room temperature on Earth, 22±1 °C; and this is achieved at depths starting from about 0.7 m.
 This presence of volatiles and abundance of energy has led Alexander Bolonkin and James Shifflett to consider Mercury preferable to Mars for colonization.

 Yet a third option could be to continually move to stay on the night side, as Mercury's 176-day-long day-night cycle means that the terminator travels very slowly.

 Because Mercury is very dense, its surface gravity is 0.38g like Mars, even though it is a smaller planet.
-This would be easier to adjust to than lunar gravity (0.16g), but presents advantages regarding lower escape velocity from Mercury than from Earth.
+This would be easier to adjust to than lunar gravity (0.16g), and presents advantages regarding lower escape velocity from Mercury than from Earth.
 Mercury's proximity gives it advantages over the asteroids and outer planets, and its low synodic period means that launch windows from Earth to Mercury are more frequent than those from Earth to Venus or Mars.

 On the downside, a Mercury colony would require significant shielding from radiation and solar flares, and since Mercury is airless, decompression and temperature extremes would be constant risks.

 Venus

-Though the surface of Venus is extremely hostile, habitats high above the atmosphere of Venus are fairly habitable, with temperatures ranging from 30 °C to 70 °C (86 to 158 °F) and a pressure similar to the Earth's sea level at an altitude of 50 kilometers (30 miles).
+Though the surface of Venus is extremely hostile, habitats high above the surface are fairly habitable, with temperatures ranging from 30 °C to 70 °C (86 to 158 °F) and a pressure similar to the Earth's sea level at an altitude of 50 kilometers (30 miles).
 However, beside tourism opportunities, the economic benefit of a Venusian colony is minimal.

 Asteroid belt

 Asteroids can provide enough material in the form of water, air, fuel, metal, soil, and nutrients to support ten to a hundred trillion humans in space.
-Many asteroids contain minerals that are inheriently valuable, such as rare earths and precious metals.
+Many asteroids contain minerals that are inherently valuable, such as rare earths and precious metals.
 However, low gravity, distance from Earth and disperse nature of their orbits make it difficult to settle on small asteroids.